Thinking about buying American Tourister’s luggage?

 |6.88 lbs (3.12 kg)|

 Although the American Tourister Star Wars 21-inch hardside carry-on doesn’t light up or make a buzzing sound when it opens up, it’s pretty cool nevertheless.
-Your first instinct would be to get one for your child, but maybe get one for your husband/wife as well, because most of its user base is actually adults.
+Your first instinct would be to get one for your child, but maybe get one for your husband/wife as well, because it’s mostly used by adults.

 It’s available in several cool-looking star wars graphics, like the Darth Vader, R2D2, C3Po, Chewbacca, and others.
 The graphics are pretty well designed and will attract attention wherever you go.